ImperialDesSoc/handbook/source/feedback.rst

 Students are strongly encouraged to raise questions or concerns at the Staff and Student Committee though their student representatives.

-To find your student representative please see 12.2 Student Representatives
+To find your student representative please see :ref:`student-reps`.

-.. todo:: Please note that the reference above is not yet available.

 UG SOLE Lecturer / Module Survey
 ================================